rajatgirotra/study/gitTutorial/README.txt

 When you clone a repository, it generally automatically creates a master branch that tracks origin/master.
 That’s why git push and git pull work out of the box with no other arguments.

+To manually set an upstream branch, use the syntax: prompt> git branch --set-upstream-to=<upstream>

+git checkout --track <upstream> will automatically create a tracking branch and also check it out for you!
+You have seen this before.

 Bare Repositories
 -----------------